Skip to main content

 Professor

-Pamela Surkan, PhD, ScD, MS, is a social epidemiologist working in the areas of mental health, child health, and development and testing of interventions to reduce health disparities.
+Pamela Surkan, PhD, ScD, is a social epidemiologist working on maternal & child mental health, child development, & the evaluation of programs to reduce health disparities.

 Contact Info